Home » Organization Ideas » Kitchen Decluttering Checklist

 When you start decluttering your kitchen, begin with the easiest spot, like a small drawer or one shelf.

-Starting small makes the task feel much less overwhelming and helps you see quick, noticeable progress.
+One of the decluttering tips for beginners is to start small, making the task feel much less overwhelming and helping you see quick, noticeable progress.

 Focus on things you don’t use, like old food, mismatched containers, or broken tools, and get rid of them.